lukasbicus/second-brain/Bysquare.md

 ---

-## bysquare project
+## Project bysquare[^1]
-While thinking, how can I contribute to community and improve my coding skills, I found project bysquare.
+While thinking, how can I contribute to community and improve my coding skills, I found project bysquare[^1].
 At glance, I realized, this is a high quality project and I can learn a lot just by contributing to it.
 I decided to implement some features here and learn by the way.

 ## Bytes
 What is new for me is working on the project on level of bytes.